Reflex Sympathetic Dystrophy Syndrome

 Thousands of years ago, ancient peoples attributed pain to spirits and treated it with

-ability to understand and control pain with medications, surgery, and other treatments.
+remarkable ability to understand and control pain with medications, surgery, and other

-Today, scientists understand a great deal about the causes and mechanisms of pain, and
+treatments.
+Today, scientists understand a great deal about the causes and mechanisms

 Where can I get more information?